aisingapore/PeekingDuck/docs/source/use_cases/_template_use_case.rst

    :class: no-scaled-link
    :width: 100 %

 <General one-liner or two on the solution>.
-This is explained in the `How it Works`_ section.
+This is explained in the `How It Works`_ section.

 Demo
 ====